ehmoussi/code_aster/doc/devguide/recommendations.rst

 Others functions should be implemented in the ``.cxx`` file (example: ``DataStructure.addDependency()``).

-It avoids to rebuild every thing for a small change.
+It avoids to rebuild everything for a small change.

 Default arguments in Boost Interface